AdemeroIncPub/nucleus_one_folder_monitor/design.md

       have unfortunate names (https://nssm.cc/).

 ### Config
-- Mappings and other settings will be stored as json at "%PROGRAMDATA%\nucleus_one_folder_monitor\settings.json".
+- Monitored Folders settings are stored as json at "%PROGRAMDATA%\Nucleus One Folder Monitor\settings.json".
+- Other settings location(s) TBD.
+The reason for possibly multiple files is that a Flutter GUI needs read/write and a C# Service needs at least read to the settings.json.
+If any Service specific settings, such as logging configuration, are present then the GUI will need to know how to keep those settings on config write.
 - Service reads settings at startup and settings changes do not take effect until service restart.
   - Initially, service restart can be done manually in Services MMC.